-For 2018-19, the NPHED is based on data reported by state and territory health authorities for the Local Hospital Networks/Public hospital establishments National minimum data set (LHN/PHE NMDS).
+For 2019-20, the NPHED is based on data reported by state and territory health authorities for the Local Hospital Networks/Public hospital establishments National minimum data set (LHN/PHE NMDS).

-The AIHW has undertaken the collection and reporting of the data in this report under the auspices of the Australian Health Ministers' Advisory Council, through the National Health Information Agreement.
+The AIHW has undertaken the collection and reporting of the data, through arrangements underpinned by the National Health Information Agreement.

-The LHN/PHE NMDS is defined in the AIHW's Metadata Online Registry (METeOR) (METeOR identifier 679203).
+The LHN/PHE NMDS is defined in the AlHW's Metadata Online Registry (METeOR) (METeOR identifier 706340) < https://meteor.aihw.gov.au/content/index.phtml/itemId/706340>